Riyatomar14/keyword/README.md

 49.**Load balancer**- It is the method of distributing network traffic eqaully across a pull of resources that support an application.

-50.Von Neumann architecture and harvard architecture -The term "von Neumann architecture" has evolved to refer to any stored-program computer in which an instruction fetch and a data operation cannot occur at the same time  </br>
+50.**Von Neumann architecture and harvard architecture** -The term "von Neumann architecture" has evolved to refer to any stored-program computer in which an instruction fetch and a data operation cannot occur at the same time  </br>
 ![von newman artichecture diagram](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e5/Von_Neumann_Architecture.svg/450px-Von_Neumann_Architecture.svg.png)

 51.**Data Structure**